cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 contain a suffix, the user key equals the prefix.

-An iterator that is configured to surface range keys alongside point keys will surface them at unique encountered key _prefixes_.
-If the range key was created with a suffix, the range key appears at that suffix.
-For example, first consider these user keys without suffixes:
+An iterator that is configured to surface range keys alongside point keys will surface all range keys covering the current `Key()` position.
 ```
   Point keys: a, b, c, d, e, f
   Range key: [a,e)